-The Company has received project during the year and there is no changes in the contract alloted to the Company by NHAI
+The are no changes in contract alloted to the Company by NHAI.

 (d) Classification of the Concession

 The Company has applied the principles enumerated in Appendix E of Ind AS - 115 titled "Service Concession Arrangement" and has classified the arrangement as a Financial Asset resulting in recognition of an Financial Asset.
 Revenue is recognised during the construction period as revenue from construction services as well as financial income.